datakaveri/iudx-adaptor-framework/docs/input_spec.md

 ### Input spec
 Define the input downstream datasource with the polling interval.
 The framework will periodically poll the api and obtain data from the downstream server.
-For long interval jobs, use the schedule api and set `pollingInterval` as `-1`.
+For long interval jobs, use the schedule api and set `pollingInterval` as `-1` and set `boundedJob` to `true`.
+If state of the scheduled job needs to be maintained after the job has completed, state can be maintained in minio by providing credentials to it in `minioConfig`.

 The schema of the inputSpec is as shown below. **Bold** implies that the property is **required**.